meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 - One's actions
 Discrepancies between the current states and goal states may be identified and resolved.

 One can modify behavior or alter goals once identified.
-(Intelligent self-regulation involves flexibly adjusting plans when)
+(Intelligent self-regulation involves flexibly adjusting plans when confronted with obstacles)
+### Thought Suppression
+Is not sustainable long-term because it
 ## (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[12 Reading Notes]]
 Mention the broaden and build theory!!!